-For many people, purchasing a home is a stressful event.
-But with a little planning ahead of time, it isn't very hard.
+Purchasing a home is intimidating for many people.
+However, with a little planning ahead of time, it isn't that complicated.

-I like to give buyers an outline of the whole deal so they'll understand exactly what they can expect.
+I like to provide buyers with an overview of the whole deal so they'll know exactly what to expect.

-Below are my nine steps to buying a home.
+Below are my nine steps to purchasing a home.

 When you're ready to get started, simply contact me here or e-mail me at .
-I'm glad to address questions you have regarding this information.
+I'm glad to address questions you have about this information.

 Step 1 – Prepare to buy a home